-March Madness kicks off tonight, and within a few hours of the start of the NCAA Basketball Tournament millions of fans across America will be despairing over their already-ruined brackets.
+March Madness kicks off every Spring, and within a few hours of the start of the NCAA Basketball Tournament millions of fans across America will be despairing over their already-ruined brackets.
 Americans fill out 40 million March Madness brackets every year, trying to correctly predict the winners of each of the 63 games in the tournament.

 Many websites offer prizes for the best bracket submission, but even the winners aren’t perfect.
-ESPN.com, for example, had over 4.6 million submissions in 2009, but Joseph Taylor, winner of the $10,000 grand prize, still got five picks wrong.
+ESPN.com, for example, had over 4.6 million submissions in 2009, but Joseph Taylor, the winner of the $10,000 grand prize, still got five picks wrong.

 So what are the odds of filling out a perfect bracket?
 Well, the answer depends on how you go about the math.
 When Wall Street Journal writer Carl Bialik looked into the question, he got answers ranging from one in 150 million to one in 9 million trillion (that’s a “9” followed by 18 zeroes).
 Either way, the odds are less than great, but let’s try to nail down the answer a bit more precisely.